Postgraduate taught

 Due to demand for degree places on this programme, the University has an application process with application rounds which recognises that different geographical areas complete and submit their applications at different times of the year.
 This process aims to ensure fairness and equity to applicants from all geographic regions.

-All international applications submitted within these dates will be reviewed with no priority given to any geographic region.
-You will receive our decision on your application by 15 January 2025.
+All International and EU applications submitted within these dates will be reviewed with no priority given to any geographic region.
+You will receive our decision on your application by 16 January 2026.

-All international applications submitted within these dates will be reviewed with no priority given to any geographic region.
-You will receive our decision on your application by 10 March 2025.
+All International and EU applications submitted within these dates will be reviewed with no priority given to any geographic region.
+You will receive our decision on your application by 25 February 2026.

 Apply now